CJicey/pdf-extractor/README.md

 So its crucial that this project has an efficent and accurate process to parse meeting notes out of the project file.
 Luckily these meeting notes can be anywhere from 1-5 pages so its not to big in scale.

+Main Dependencies:

+In this section I will go over the main more complicated dependencie needed to run the code.
+This dependencie is needed to run the OCR extractor.

-Dependencies:
+Small Dependencies:

-In this section I will go over the different dependencies needed to run the code.
+In this section I will go over the different small dependencies needed to run the code.

 0.)
 To download all dependencies use:

 1.) pandas:

 2.) csv:

 3.) os:

 4.) pdf2image:

 5.) numpy:

 6.) pdfplumber:

 7.)
 PyMuPdf(fitz):

 8.) cv2:

 9.) re:

 10.) time:

-11.)
-OCR Extractor Install Instructions: